plone/volto/docs/source/getting-started/install.md

 nvm use 12.16.1
 ```

-!!! note
-    Volto supports all currently active NodeJS LTS versions based on https://nodejs.org/en/about/releases/.
-On  	2021-04-30 Volto will not support Node 10 as it will reach its end of life.

 5. Test NodeJS:
 ```
 node -v
 ```

+!!! note
+    If you're using the fish shell, you can use [nvm.fish](https://github.com/jorgebucaran/nvm.fish)

+!!! note
+    Volto supports all currently active NodeJS LTS versions based on [NodeJS
+    Releases page](https://nodejs.org/en/about/releases/).
+On 2021-04-30 Volto
+    will not support Node 10 as it will reach its end of life.

 ## Yarn (NodeJS package manager)

-Install the classic version, not the 2.x one, of the popular node package manager.
+Install the Yarn Classic version (not the 2.x one!), of the popular node package manager.

 1. Open a terminal and type:
 ```